 Please note, this programme can be limited to the attendance of the courses only and the validation with exams to obtain a DAS (Diploma of Advanced Studies).
 Participants of the MAS are also required to write a thesis during the last 12 weeks of the programme.

-The 2016 MAS in ICM Annual Review includes a look back at the second year of the course, with encouraging reports from the 2015 students who have started applying their knowledge to address agricultural issues in their countries.
+The 2017 MAS in ICM Annual Review includes a look back at the third year of the course, with encouraging reports from the 2016 students who have started applying their knowledge to address agricultural issues in their countries.